Mission UPSC 2019: A General Preparation Plan for IAS Exam/How to prepare for UPSC 2018?

-Now that every aspirant knows the date of the IAS prelims exam for UPSC 2018 (03.06.2018) and hope most of them would have started gearing up for the exam.
+Now that every aspirant knows the date of the IAS prelims exam for UPSC 2019 (02.06.2019) it is time to start gearing up for the exam.

 To enhance UPSC Exam Preparation of the aspirants, here we bring a general preparation plan, which will come handy for candidates who are willing to take the UPSC 2018 IAS Prelims Exam or in the coming years.

 Generally, it is advised to candidates to start their preparation a-year ahead and now is the right time to start your preparation for UPSC 2019.
 Below given is a general time period from when a candidate can start his/her preparation and proceed for a year long.

 |Start Your Preparation a Year Before|

 |From current Year till January of the next year||Prepare for both Prelims and Mains|

 |Immediately after Prelims Exam||Start with Answer Writing Practice for Mains|